Lomna21/Lomna21/README.md

 <h3>

-- 🔭 I’m currently a Software Engineering Intern
+- 🔭 I’m currently looking for intern
 - 👯 I’m looking to collaborate on projects based on Java, JavaScript, and DSA!
 - 💬 Ask me about anything JavaScript and DSA!
 - 📫 How to reach me: On any of my socials